Area of Study & Practice

 International Trade Law

-The World Trade Organization attracts a lot of attention and criticism.
-Why do economists say that liberalizing trade flows is a good thing?
-How can this liberalization go hand in hand with other public policy choices such as protecting the environment and human rights or promoting the economic development of poor countries?
-In this course, we will examine why the WTO is there, how it developed from the GATT to what it is now and how it fits in the wider picture of other international economic institutions such as the World Bank and the IMF (Part I).
+International trade and the World Trade Organization attract a lot of attention and debate.
+Why do almost all economists say that liberalizing trade flows is a good thing?
+Why do politicians – even ones who purportedly support free markets – often rail against import competition and “unfair trade”?
+How does trade liberalization interact with other public policy choices such as protecting the environment or promoting the economic development of poor countries?
+In this course, we will examine why the WTO exists, how it developed from the GATT and how it fits in the international economic order (Part I).
 The course will offer you an in-depth, practical knowledge of substantive WTO law drawing heavily on case law.
-It will address the basic principles of trade in goods and trade in services, as well as some of the more specialised WTO agreements on, for example, health measures, investment, subsidies, anti-dumping and safeguards.
-We will follow-up also on how the new Doha development round of trade negotiations proceeds.
-(Part II).
-From a more procedural side, the course will pay close attention to the unique WTO mechanism for the solution of trade disputes, with special reference again to recent and ongoing cases.
-(Part III).
-Although the focus of this course is the law of the WTO, one of its driving themes will be to find the WTO's rightful place in, on the one hand, the wider field of public international law and, on the other hand, further reaching regional modes of integration such as the European Union and NAFTA.
-The intention is to invite a number of guest speakers who are practitioners in the trade field be it in Washington, Brussels or Geneva.
+It will address the basic principles of trade in goods and trade in services, as well as some of the more specialized WTO agreements on, for example on trade remedies (subsidies, anti-dumping and safeguards).
+From a more procedural side, the course will pay close attention to the unique WTO mechanism for the solution of global trade disputes, with special reference again to recent and ongoing cases (Part II).
+It will conclude by examining U.S. trade law – particularly the widely-used trade remedies laws – and assessing not only the practice of international trade law in the United States, but also whether these laws actually achieve their supposed policy objectives (Part III).
+Although this course will necessarily address key principles and theories undergirding the international trade law system, one of its driving themes will be the actual practice of this discipline in the United States and at the WTO.
+The course will be graded based on class participation and an open-book final exam.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.